Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Results

 Figure \ref{spectra_AS_Prm_v6}(a) presents the evaluated $\lambda_1$ as a function of temperature.
-As seen in the figure, $\lambda_1$ grows at low temperature upon cooling in all AS samples.
-Although $\lambda_1$ for all samples starts to increase at almost the same temperature of $\sim$20 K, the value of $\lambda_1$ at 4--5 K appears larger in the sample with smaller $x$; $\lambda_1$ of $\sim 0.4$ for $0.14 \leq x \leq 0.18$ and $\sim0.2$ for $0.24 \leq x \leq 0.28$.
+Upon cooling, $\lambda_1$ grows at low temperature in all AS samples.
 Similarly, $A_{\rm 2}$ and $\lambda_2$ for all the measured samples increase with decreasing the temperature.
 (See Figs. \ref{spectra_AS_Prm_v6}(b) and \ref{spectra_AS_Prm_v6}(c).)
-This means that the short-range magnetically ordered state and/or a dynamically fluctuating spin state within the $\mu$SR time window took place in the sample. $A_{\rm 2}$ at the lowest temperatures measured (4--5 K) was 0.3-0.8 and tended to increase with further cooling, suggesting that the magnetic ground state in the present AS samples is of bulk.
-The values of $A_{\rm 2}$ and $\lambda_2$ at 4--5 K slightly decreased with increasing $x$, similar to the trend of the $x$-dependence of $\lambda_1$.
-To evaluate the temperature for the appearance of the fast component in the time spectra, we defined $T_{\rm m}$ as the intermediate point between the lowest temperature where $A_{\rm 2}$ = 0 ($T_{\rm 1}$) and the first temperature where $A_{\rm 2}$ has a finite value upon cooling ($T_{\rm 2}$).
+This suggests that the (quasi) static internal magnetic field appears at muon sites due to the development of Cu spin correlation.
+To evaluate the onset temperature for the development of Cu spin correlation, we defined $T_{\rm m}$ as the intermediate point between the lowest temperature where $A_{\rm 2}$ = 0 ($T_{\rm 1}$) and the first temperature where $A_{\rm 2}$ has a finite value upon cooling ($T_{\rm 2}$).
 (See Fig. \ref{spectra_AS_Prm_v6}(b).)
-Although the measured temperature points are not too many, the $T_{\rm m}$ for a wide $x$ range shows a weak $x$-dependence.
-In Fig. \ref{phase_diagram_AS}(a), $T_{\rm m}$ is plotted together with $T_{\rm sg}$, exhibiting the magnetic phase diagram for AS LESCO.
+Although the evaluation of the real onset temperature from a limited number of data is difficult, the $T_{\rm m}$ for a wide $x$ range shows a weak $x$-dependence within the accuracy.
+In Fig. \ref{phase_diagram_AS_v2}(a), $T_{\rm m}$ is plotted together with $T_{\rm sg}$, exhibiting the magnetic phase diagram for AS LESCO.
+Slightly higher $T_{\rm m}$ than $T_{\rm sg}$ likely originates from the different time windows of the probes to measure the slowing down phenomenon.
+This is consistent with the appearance of the SG phase~\cite{Wakimoto00, Enoki11, Fujita2008b,He2011,Suzuki2016}.

-Using the Kubo--Toyabe function in Eq. (\ref{eq:Eq_1}), we analyzed the spectra of SC LESCO shown in Fig. \ref{spectra_AN_v3}.
-The fitted results yielded an almost constant value of $\lambda_1$ $\sim$ of 0.01 MHz for all samples in the temperature range between 4--60 K.